stanfordnlp/stanza/_pages/client_properties.md

 | password | The password component of a username/password basic auth credential |
 | blacklist | a list of IPv4 addresses to ban from using the server |

-You can also find more documention for the server's start up options [on the CoreNLP Server website](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html)
+You can also find more documention for the server's start up options on [the CoreNLP Server website](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html).

 Here we highlight two common use cases on why you may need these options.